 Local Freshwater Quality in Canada

-Freshwater quality at monitoring stations for the 2008 to 2010 period, Canada
+Freshwater quality at monitoring sites for the 2010 to 2012 period, Canada

-Source: Data were assembled by Environment Canada from existing federal, provincial, territorial and joint water quality monitoring programs.
+Source: Data assembled by Environment Canada from federal, provincial, territorial and joint water quality monitoring programs.

 - Freshwater Quality in Canadian Rivers